 Requests to carry an overload will be considered if the student has a strong academic record and no outstanding incompletes.
 The request must be supported by the student’s advisor as well as the graduate program representative.

-A graduate student will receive a Graduate Dean’s OK Required to Continue action if any of the following conditions exist:
+A graduate student will receive a Graduate Dean’s Approval Required to Continue action if any of the following conditions exist:

 - The student’s cumulative grade point average falls below 3.0